prismarinechunks/x308base/Projectile.md

 ---

-## Projectile stays still
+## Projectile does not move

 Cause:

-- Launch function missing
+- Launch was not called
-- Velocity not applied
+- Velocity was never applied

 Fix: